-min.jpeg)

 Form: Comes as tablets for swallowing or chewing and as a liquid

 Phenytoin was first approved by the FDA in 1939.
-It is believed to work by blocking sodium ion channels in the brain, and therefore stops high frequency firing of electric signals in the brain.
+It works by to work by slowing down abnormal electrical activity in the brain, which can help prevent seizures.

 6. Oxcarbazepine